-- a) Where development or site alteration includes stormwater management facilities within a vulnerable area a supporting Master Servicing Study/Servicing Options Report shall be required. - b) The Master Servicing Study/Servicing Options Report will review the design of the stormwater management facility to ensure that it minimizes the risk of contaminating drinking water.
+- a) Where development or site alteration includes stormwater management facilities within a vulnerable area a supporting Master Servicing Study/ Servicing Options Report shall be required, which outlines the stormwater management approach for the project and that is encouraged to include low impact development solutions where possible. - b) The Master Servicing Study/Servicing Options Report will review the design of the stormwater management facility to ensure that it minimizes the risk of contaminating drinking water.
 Where stormwater discharge constitutes a low, moderate, or significant threat to drinking water it is required to be safely conveyed to land located outside of the vulnerable area. - c) The installation of impervious surfaces in vulnerable areas should incorporate measures such as grading that will reduce surface water ponding, water run-off and the need for road salt.
 The Town shall use its best management practices to assess and manage the design of impervious surfaces in vulnerable areas.